 Outdoor public gatherings are restricted to 200 people unless it has a COVID-19 Safety Plan.

-The public toilets will remain open at this stage and people are still welcome to use the Park area for dog walking, exercise etc but remember the social distancing rules.
+The public toilets are open and people are welcome to use the Park.
+Social distancing rules apply.

 0411 400 897